 When you have to go, go (don’t hold it)

 Second line interventions (when diet isn’t enough):

-Explore gut health and address root cause issues with natural means (diet, supplements, lifestyle)
+Explore gut health, and identify and address root cause issues

 Bicarb test for adequate stomach acid